 1 – Set Yourself Small Goals.
 Set goals like “run 5km” rather than “run a marathon” or “eat less processed food” rather than “lose 100lbs”.
 The small goals will all add up to the bigger goals.

 2 – Hidden Vegetables.
 Getting enough vegetables is a struggle for many us, but even more so if you really don’t like them.
 Try hiding them in meals by blending them in to pasta sauces, soups or enchilada sauce.
+Try our Hidden Vegetable Beef Burgers or Slow Cooker Hidden Vegetable Pasta Sauce.

 3- Walk Where You Can.
 Consider getting up earlier and walking rather than taking the bus or if your journey is too long, take the bus but get off 2 stops earlier and walk the rest.
 If you drive, park your car as far away as possible.
+Try taking a walk on your lunch break too – the fresh air will do you good.

 8 – Compliment Yourself.
 When you look in the mirror first thing in the morning, instead of being negative about yourself, give yourself a compliment.
 Perhaps you really like your smile – tell yourself that.
 It doesn’t have to be a compliment about the way you look – celebrate everything you can do, not just what you look like.
 You can read more positive body image tips here.